 Reading the chart

 MAE = worst unrealized loss versus entry while the trade was open.
 MFE = best unrealized profit before exit.
-Each point is one completed trade.
+Each point is one completed trade, exited via the same underlying SL/TP / expiry rules as the other options charts.

 Reading the chart